 The short film exposes the impending crisis of antibiotic resistance developing in UK factory farms and more broadly the failings of the industrialised meat industry.

-The film combines a fictional piece starring two-time vegan World Freerunning Champion, Timothy Shieff, going undercover as a journalist (Jack Tomlins), in a UK factory farm to investigate rumours of a MRSA superbug outbreak in the pig population.
+The film combines a fictional piece starring World Freerunning Champion, Timothy Shieff, going undercover as a journalist (Jack Tomlins), in a UK factory farm to investigate rumours of a MRSA superbug outbreak in the pig population.

 Tim said on his involvement in the film: